settylab/atac_metacell_utilities/README.md

 * sum of gene accessibility, peaks weighted by FIMO scores

 ## Environment Setup
-In order to run this pipeline, certain python and R packages need to be installed.
+In order to run this pipeline, certain Python and R packages need to be installed.
 Importantly, the `environment.yaml`/`requirements.txt` files include the `snakemake` package.

 ### Dependencies
 Before creating the environment, make sure the following dependencies are installed.